wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 * _Day 1 a.m._: Introduction to Unix shell.
-  We show participants a dozen basic commands, but the real aim is to introduce them to pipes, loops and history (to automate repetitive tasks), and the idea of scripting.
+  We show participants a dozen basic commands, but the real aim is to introduce them to the ideas of combining single-purpose tools (via pipes and filters) to achieve desired effects, and to getting the computer to repeat things
+  (via command completion, history, and loops) so that people don't have to.
 * _Day 1 p.m._:
-  Version control for file sharing, collaboration, and reproducibility.
-  We usually use Git and GitHub these days, but some groups teach Mercurial or Subversion.
+  We begin by emphasizing how it's a better way to collaborate than FTP or Dropbox, but end by showing them how it's essential for making computational research reproducible.
+* _Day 1 p.m._:
   If time permits,
-  we wrap up with something like a quick intro to regular expressions.
+  we close with a relatively light introduction to something that is self-contained and relatively undemanding, such as the basics of regular expressions.
 * _Day 2 a.m._:
-  An introduction to Python,
+  An introduction to Python (or sometimes R).
-  the real goal of which is to show them when and why to develop code as a set of comprehensible, reusable functions.
+  The real goal is to show them
+  when, why, and how to grow programs incrementally as a set of comprehensible, reusable functions.
 * _Day 2 p.m._:
-  Testing,
+  Testing.
-  focusing on the idea of tests as a way to specify what a program is supposed to do, and how to to structure unit tests using an xUnit-style library.
+  We introduce the idea of tests as a way to specify what a program is supposed to do, then show participants how to build and run unit tests to ensure that they're making progress rather than just making changes.
-  As discussed later,
-  this is probably the weakest part of our standard curriculum.
 * _Day 2 p.m._:
-  Number crunching using NumPy,
-  or some other "beyond mere programming" topic such as an introduction to databases and SQL.
+  A "beyond mere programming" topic, such as number crunching using NumPy, or an introduction to databases and SQL.

 As the comments on the bullets above suggest, our real aim isn't to teach Python, Git, or any other specific tool: